Written by: DreamMeaning Editorial Team

 Is dreaming about a bright stranger a bad sign?

 Dreaming of a bright stranger is not inherently negative.
-It often symbolizes exploration of unknown aspects of the self or life changes.
+It often indicates exploration of new aspects of oneself or encountering unfamiliar opportunities in life.

 What does it mean if I dream about a bright stranger repeatedly?

-Recurring dreams of a bright stranger may indicate ongoing themes of self-discovery or unresolved feelings related to change and identity.
+Recurring dreams of a bright stranger may suggest ongoing exploration of unresolved themes or continuous personal growth and self-discovery.

 A relationship dream can stay with you